-The majority of Americans will accept the situation for two reasons: One, they have no philosophical anchor to keep them from being washed up onto the rocks.
+The majority of Americans will accept the situation for two reasons: One, Americans no longer have a philosophical anchor to keep them from being washed up onto the rocks.
 They no longer have any real core beliefs, and most of their opinions – e.g., “We need national health care,” “Our brave troops should fight evil over there so we don’t have to fight it over here,” “The rich should pay their fair share” – are just reactive and comforting catch phrases.
 The whole point of spin doctors is to produce comforting sound bites that elude testing against reality.
-And, two, they’ve become too pampered and comfortable, a nation of overfed losers, mooches, and coasters who like the status quo without wondering how long it can possibly last.
+And, two, Americans have become very pampered and comfortable.
+They’re a nation of overfed losers, mooches, and coasters who like the status quo without wondering how long it can possibly last.

 It’s nonsensical to blather about the Land of the Free and Home of the Brave when reality TV and Walmart riots are much closer to the truth.
-The majority of Americans are, of course, where the rot originates – the presidential candidates are spending millions taking their pulse in surveys and polls and then regurgitating to them what they seem to want to hear.
-Once a country buys into the idea that an above-average, privileged lifestyle is everyone’s minimum due, when the fortunate few can lobby for special deals to rake something off the table as they squeeze wealth out of others by force, that country is on the decline.
-Lobbying and taxation are replacing production and innovation as the national modus vivendi; parasites are unable to sustain prosperity.
-The wealth being squeezed took centuries to produce, but it is not inexhaustible.
+The rot originates with the majority of Americans, of course.
+Political candidates spend millions to take their pulse in surveys and polls, and then just regurgitate what the public wants to hear.
+Once a country buys into the idea that a privileged lifestyle is everyone’s minimum due, that country is on the decline.
+Lobbying and taxation are replacing production and innovation as the national modus vivendi, but parasites can’t sustain prosperity.
+The wealth that took centuries to produce is not inexhaustible.